 The model will address instructional analysis, assessing learning

 from instruction, media characteristics and selection, managing

 instruction, formative and summative evaluation, and the

 motivational design of instruction.

 Total Program Credits: 0

 This course presents the knowledge and skills necessary to identify training and/or instructional problems and potential solutions.
-Students explore the advantages and disadvantages of multiple techniques for performing a needs assessment.
-Students develop skills and collect resources related to the selection and use of analysis methods.
-They will conduct a needs analysis and submit a report in an education or training context.
-Students also consider evaluation taxonomies and models, tools and techniques, and develop an evaluation strategy for an instructional program.
+You will explore the advantages and disadvantages of multiple techniques for performing a needs assessment.
+You will develop skills and collect resources related to the selection and use of analysis methods.
+You will conduct a needs analysis and submit a report in an education or training context.
+You will also consider evaluation taxonomies and models, tools, and techniques, and develop an evaluation strategy for an instructional program.